Cleanvey (CIP) - Automated, Power Saving, Cleaning Innovation

 Why You Shouldn’t Use Pneumatic Systems For Conveying Nuts

-When it comes to conveying tree nuts – almonds, cashews, walnuts, hazelnuts, and similar – one of the most commonly used types of conveyor is the pneumatic conveyor.
+When it comes to conveying nuts – almonds, cashews, walnuts, hazelnuts, and similar – one of the most commonly used types of conveyor is the pneumatic conveyor.
+However, it’s important to know that there are several reasons why you shouldn’t use pneumatic systems for conveying nuts.
+There are other more appropriate options when it comes to handling these delicate commodities.
+Let’s check them out.

-Without a doubt, this conveyor has many benefits and might be a good fit for facilities in a wide range of industries.
-However, it’s important to know that there are several reasons why a pneumatic conveying system should not be your go-to option when conveying nuts.
+Without a doubt, this conveyor engineering solution has many benefits and might be a good fit for facilities in a wide range of industries.
+Pneumatic conveyor solutions use air pressure that is either above or below the atmospheric level to move materials through a system.

-Pneumatic conveyors use air pressure that is either above or below the atmospheric level to move materials through a system.
 They can be either vacuum conveyors or pressure conveyors, depending on the configuration that best suits the facility.
 The material to be conveyed is placed in a chamber where it is then blown or sucked through pipes to its destination via compressed air.
+Even a traditional belt conveyor system offers viable solutions for industries seeking reliable and damage-free material transport.

 There are different types of pneumatic conveyors, such as the dilute phase system and the dense phase system.
 The former is typically used for light materials (with low product density), while the latter is designed for heavier items (with higher bulk density).
 During dilute phase conveying, the product is moved at a velocity of over 59 ft/s, while in dense phase conveying, the velocities are lower (between 20 and 59 ft/s).